t4nny/WhatBot/README.md

 # WhatBot

-This Python Script will help you send bulk msgs at once on, to single or multiple users.
+## This Python Script will help you send bulk msgs at once on, to single or multiple users.

+## Please Don't Use This For Any Spamming Purpose, This Script is Only For Educational Purpose.
+Use It On Your Own Ris

 ## Getting Started - How To Use